top of page

 The end of September is when B12 Awareness Week takes place.

-Found in animal products, this mighty nutrient plays a key role in energy release, nervous system function and healthy blood cells.
+This mighty nutrient plays a key role in energy release, nervous system function and healthy blood cells.
 Low levels can result in fatigue, headaches and pins and needles - sound familiar?

 Symptoms of B12 deficiency: